-I bought several common Linux Small Board Computers (SBCs) online and immediately threw them into deep water by testing their video transcoding performance.
-Intel’s x86 is far better known for video encoding/decoding.
-These small SoCs are still worth comparing side by side.
+I bought several common Linux Small Board Computers (SBCs) online and immediately threw them into deep water by testing their video transcoding performance. x86 architectures are far better known for video encoding/decoding.
+However these small SoCs are still worth comparing side by side.

-I’m not going to pretend to know much about these boards, the Linux kernels that run them, or the intricacies of video transcoding libraries.
-I complied this list for personal gain and installed all the software in a relatively naive way.
-I guarantee there are ways to squeeze more performance out of these boards – however I’m really only interested in how they compare to each other.
+I’m not going to pretend to know much about these boards, the Linux kernels, or the intricacies of video transcoding libraries.
+I complied this list for personal reasons and installed all the software in a relatively naive way.
+I’m sure there are ways to squeeze more performance out of these boards - however I’m really only interested in how they compare to each other.

 Here are the contenders, ordered by their price: